-Allergic reactions to insect stings can involve many organ systems of the body, in addition to the skin, and develop rapidly after the insect strikes.
-Symptoms may include nausea, dizziness, stomach cramps, and diarrhea as well as the more common symptoms of allergy: itching and hives over large areas of the body, wheezing, and difficulty in breathing.
+Allergic reactions to insect stings can involve many organ systems of the body and develop rapidly after the insect strikes.
+Symptoms may include nausea, dizziness, stomach cramps, and diarrhea, as well as more common allergy symptoms: itching and hives over large areas of the body, wheezing, and difficulty in breathing.
 In severe cases, a sharp fall in blood pressure may result in shock and loss of consciousness.
 The medical term for such a serious reaction is anaphylaxis.
-Anaphylactic reactions may be fatal if prompt emergency medical treatment is not obtained.
+Anaphylactic reactions may be fatal without prompt emergency medical treatment.

 Any person who has had a serious adverse reaction to an insect sting should be evaluated by an allergist.
 The allergist may recommend testing and, if appropriate, treatment and avoidance measures.

 Skin tests are the standard method to identify stinging insect allergies, including those of wasp and bee allergies.
 In order to perform a skin test, venom extracted from a particular type of insect is diluted and placed on a patient’s skin for about 20 minutes.
 The doctor will then interpret the results.
 Based on the history and test results our doctors can then provide treatment and guidance to help make sure that this is managed properly.
 A course of immunotherapy injections may be prescribed.
 These have an extremely high success rate and are almost always curative.